Grzafnan/Grzafnan/README.md

 <p style="color:black;font-size:14px;text-align: justify;">
 As a <a href="https://www.mongodb.com/mern-stack"> MERN Stack </a> developer, I have proficient in a wide range of web development technologies such as HTML, CSS, JavaScript, ES6, TypeScript, React JS, Redux, Next JS, Node.Js, Express.Js, Mongoose, MongoDB, Passport.js, JWT Token, Authentication, OAuth, Firebase, Styled components, Bootstrap, Tailwind CSS, JSON, REST APIs, Figma, Chrome Dev-tool, Vercel, and Netlify.

 My passion for creating exceptional website designs with superior functionality is unparalleled.
+I am constantly seeking new knowledge to keep up with the ever-evolving landscape of web development technology in my space.

-I am constantly seeking new knowledge to keep up with the ever-evolving landscape of web development technology.
+My passion for creating exceptional website designs with superior functionality is unparalleled.
+I am constantly seeking new knowledge to keep up with the ever-evolving landscape of web development technologies in my space.

 Overall, I am confident that my extensive experience and expertise in web development make me a valuable asset to any team or project that requires high-quality website design and functionality.
 </p>